bandit145/ans-between/README.md

 ##Usage

 ######Communicating with ans-between
-ans-between accepts json web requests, to submit a job you post to "ipaddr"/job.
+ans-between accepts json web requests, to submit a job you POST to "ipaddr"/job.
-You will recieve a taskid, when you want to retrieve the output of that ansible run you get to "ipaddr"/tasks/(taskid)
+You will recieve a taskid, when you want to retrieve the output of that ansible run you GET to "ipaddr"/tasks/(taskid)

 json job request:

 {"name":'"taskname.yml","params":[{"-i":"192.167.8.9"},{"--extra-vars":"ayy"}],"args":["arg1","arg2"],"password":"testpass", "auth":"123456"}

 This data all corresponds to the schema template discussed below, the one difference is the "auth" attribute.
-This is the password you set in the ocnfig.py file of ans-between to limit access to it.
+This is the password you set in the config.py file of ans-between to limit access to the program.

 ######Entering schema data
 The schema folder is where you create the templates for the ansible jobs, it supports python style commenting (#comment).
 You enter the template as a python dictionary: